ricketytoc/tp/docs/UserGuide.md

 ### Viewing command history : `history`

 Displays up to the last `N` valid user commands that have been executed, starting from the previous command.
 If the number of valid user commands is less than `N`, it shows all valid user commands that have been executed.
+Do note that `history` will only show you the executed commands for this session - it resets each time you close and relaunch EmployeeManager.

 Format: `history N`
 * N specifies the number of most recent valid commands to be displayed, not inclusive of the current `history` command.